csuriano23/dbmate/README.md

 ```sh
 DATABASE_URL="oracle://user:password@127.0.0.1:1521/service"
 ```
-and can be applied to all other DBMate commands.
+and can be applied to all other DBMate-Oracle commands.

 **SQLite**